sei-international/NemoMod.jl/docs/src/variables.md

 Many NEMO outputs have "nodal" and "non-nodal" variants. **Nodal** variables show results for regions, [fuels](@ref fuel), [technologies](@ref technology), [storage](@ref storage), and [years](@ref year) involved in transmission modeling - i.e., for cases where capacity, demand, and supply are simulated in a nodal network.
 To enable transmission modeling, you must define several dimensions and [parameters](@ref parameters): [nodes](@ref node), [transmission lines](@ref transmissionline), [TransmissionModelingEnabled](@ref TransmissionModelingEnabled), [TransmissionCapacityToActivityUnit](@ref TransmissionCapacityToActivityUnit), [NodalDistributionDemand](@ref NodalDistributionDemand), [NodalDistributionStorageCapacity](@ref NodalDistributionStorageCapacity), and [NodalDistributionTechnologyCapacity](@ref NodalDistributionTechnologyCapacity). **Non-nodal** variables show results for cases where transmission modeling is not enabled.

+!!! note
+    Non-nodal variables for energy use can include use of transmission-enabled fuels by technologies that are not involved in transmission modeling - i.e., technologies that are not assigned to nodes in `NodalDistributionTechnologyCapacity`.
+See the variable descriptions below for more details.
+Technologies that are not involved in transmission modeling are not allowed to produce transmission-enabled fuels.

 ## Activity

 ### [Annual nodal generation](@id vgenerationannualnodal)